pbek/QOwnNotes/webpage/src/contributing/translation.md

 **[QOwnNotes on Crowdin](https://crowdin.com/project/qownnotes/invite)**

-Just drop me a message on Crowdin or as a [GitHub issue](https://github.com/pbek/QOwnNotes/issues) if you want to translate QOwnNotes to a new language.
+Just [drop the project owner a message on Crowdin](https://crowdin.com/profile/pbek) or as a [GitHub issue](https://github.com/pbek/QOwnNotes/issues) if you want to translate QOwnNotes to a new language.

 If you want to add new translations to existing languages you can do so right away.